SaskTel Internet Review 2026: Plans, Fibre, Pros & Cons

 Coverage and Network Expansion

-SaskTel’s coverage is the broadest of any ISP in Saskatchewan.
-Its LTE wireless network reaches over 99% of the province’s population through more than 1,000 cell towers, over 700 of which serve rural areas.
-For home internet, the picture depends on whether you are in a fibre community or still on DSL.
+SaskTel has the broadest overall telecom footprint in Saskatchewan.
+Its LTE wireless network reaches more than 99% of the province’s population through more than 1,000 cell towers, including more than 700 serving rural areas.
+For home internet, the important question is whether your address can get infiNET fibre or is still limited to DSL.

-The Rural Fibre Initiative: A $280 million program that will bring infiNET to nearly 200 rural communities by the end of 2027.
-In the current fiscal year (2025-26), SaskTel is expanding fibre to up to 60 additional communities.
-Once complete, the infiNET network will reach approximately 85% of all Saskatchewan households and businesses.
+The Rural Fibre Initiative: A $280 million program designed to bring infiNET to nearly 200 rural communities by the end of 2027.
+Once the announced phases are complete, SaskTel expects infiNET to reach nearly 85% of all Saskatchewan households and businesses.
+In 2025-26, SaskTel said it would continue expanding infiNET to as many as 60 communities included in the Rural Fibre Initiative.

-In 2025, SaskTel launched infiNET in 38 additional communities in a single announcement, including towns like Aberdeen, Arcola, Gravelbourg, Île-à-la-Crosse, La Loche, Spiritwood, Wadena, and Wilkie.
-Since first launching infiNET in 2011, SaskTel has invested nearly $1 billion in fibre infrastructure.
+In 2025, SaskTel announced infiNET expansion in 38 additional rural communities, including Aberdeen, Arcola, Gravelbourg, Île-à-la-Crosse, La Loche, Spiritwood, Wadena, and Wilkie.
+Since launching infiNET in 2011, SaskTel says it has invested nearly $1 billion in fibre infrastructure.

-Check your address: SaskTel’s fibre availability changes frequently as new communities come online.
-Even if you checked last year and infiNET was not available, it may be now.
-Use SaskTel’s Service Availability Tool to check your specific address.
+Check your address: SaskTel’s fibre availability changes as new communities and individual buildings come online.
+Even if infiNET was not available the last time you checked, it may be worth checking again.
+Use SaskTel’s Service Availability Tool for your exact address.
+If fibre is available but your home Wi-Fi still feels weak, see our mesh Wi-Fi vs extender vs router guide.

 SaskTel 5G Network